-This guide is intended for Fall 2021 PRL 206 students (course taught by Prof. Anthony D'Angelo)
+This guide is intended for PRL 206 students (Fall 2025 course section taught by Professor Joshua Foust)

 Syracuse University Libraries offers numerous research tools and information sources to assist you when investigating public relations.
 Explore the various sections of this guide, including tabbed sub-pages, for links to leading examples of these tools.